MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-intake-provider.md

 ## Add provider definition logic definition to the provider definition

+To add a provider definition logic definition to the provider definition, follow these steps.

 1. In your IOM application, go to **Providers \> Catalog**.
 1. Select the newly-created **IOMLabOrderIntakeProvider**.
 1. Select **Edit** on the menu bar.